-7 Best Underground Dog Fences & Reviews (Updated list for 2018)
+7 Best Underground Dog Fences 2018: Buyer’s Guide & Reviews

 There are two choices with invisible dog fences – in-ground/underground and wireless fence.
 The wireless options are popular, but this may be because there are some misconceptions about the in-ground system.
 Those familiar with the simple invisible wireless containment devices may assume that the in-ground version is more substantial and complex, perhaps even less safe for the dog.
 This isn’t the case at all.
 This is still an invisible boundary with a basic receiver, just a different way of setting the boundary.

 Here we will look at the benefits and disadvantages of choosing this type of product, with some important considerations for choosing the right model, laying it in the garden and working safely.
 We will also look at 5 of the best underground dog fences to help you make your choice.

 What benefits are provided to dog owners with these top in-ground dog fences?